Martha Crone began her 22nd year as Garden Curator.

-IN the Friends’ Newsletter (Vol. 2 No. 2, April 1954) Editor Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of Spring she wrote:
+In the spring newsletter (Vol. 2 No. 2, April 1954) Martha Crone wrote about Red-wing Blackbirds, Citronella, wild flowers to plant from seed, and of spring she wrote:

 The Garden opened on time on April 1.
 Martha recorded in her log:

-IN the Friends’ Newsletter (Vol. 2 No. 3, July 1954), Editor Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
+In the summer newsletter (Vol. 2 No. 3, July 1954), Martha Crone wrote about Jack-in-the-Pulpit, the seeds and transplanting of Lady’s-slippers, Shooting star, mushrooms, and the joys of Summertime.
 About the newsletter she wrote:

 On the Wild Flower Garden she writes:

-IN the Friends’ Newsletter (Vol. 2 No. 4, October 1954), Editor Martha Crone wrote about plant conservation, Hummingbirds, Fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
-About Autumn she wrote:
+In the fall newsletter (Vol. 2 No. 4, October 1954), Martha Crone wrote about plant conservation, Hummingbirds, fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
+About autumn she wrote: